brimdata/zbpf/README.md

 sudo ./execsnoop-bpfcc | python3 loader.py
 sudo ./stackcount-bpfcc -i 1 -z ip_output | python3 loader.py
 ```

+>Note the `loader.py` program has the pool "bpf" hardwired.

- Now, look at the data in the pool with `zapi query`:
+ Now, you can look at the data in the pool with `zapi query`:
 ```
 zapi use -p bpf
 zapi query -Z "sum(count) by stack,name | sort sum"